BasBBakkerIMF/imfidatar/README.md

 remotes::install_git('https://github.com/BasBBakkerIMF/imfidatar.git')
 ```

-On IMF computers that does not work.
-Instead do the below:
+On some IMF computers that does not work.
+In that case do the below:

 ``` r
 #